racket/racket-lang-org/blog/_src/posts/2019-12-14-running-pkg-build-today.md

 - with [host-only networking](https://www.virtualbox.org/manual/ch06.html#network_hostonly) enabled,
 - and one snapshot of the VM named `init`.

-If you have a Linux VM, run `hostname -I` on the VM to get its IP address.
+If you created a Linux VM, run `hostname -I` on the VM to get its IP address.
 Then, with the VM running, try the following command on your host machine to test the network connection --- after replacing the sample address (`192....`) with your VM's address: